winwiz1/crisp-react/README.md

 Q: I have changed both SPA names in the SPA Configuration block and kept the rest including the entry points intact.
 I expect everything to keep working using my new names for the SPA landing pages instead of the old `/first.html` and `/second.html`.
 However navigation via the menu and Back/Forward browser buttons seems to be broken.
 How can it be fixed.<br/>
 A: Clear the browser's history and cache.
 Alternatively use an incognito tab.
 The client, the backend and the tests should work with the new names.

+Q: Which versions of Internet Explorer are supported.<br/>
+A: This project aims to work with browsers that are supported by vendors and can be made secure via security updates.
+Therefore IE11 is supported whereas IE10 and the earlier versions are not.

 Q: Can I use dynamic imports in addition to multiple SPAs for code splitting?<br/>
 A: Yes, dynamic imports are fully supported.
 For example, if there is a Reporting bundle and one component is known to be used infrequently, then it's a good candidate to be separated from the bundle using a dynamic import:
 ```js